-The following provisions shall govern the submission and approval of a Final PUD Plan:A. Filing requirements, time extensions shall be no burden to demonstrate compliance with the criteria in Section 17.100.060 and no findings of fact and conclusions of law for these criteria are required in order for the Planning Commission to approve a Final PUD Plan.
+The Final PUD Plan shall contain in final form all information and materials required by Section 17.100.030 unless certain items are waived by the Planning Director.
+However, there shall be no burden to demonstrate compliance with the criteria in Section

+17.100.060 and no findings of fact and conclusions of law for these criteria are required in order for the Planning Director to approve a Final PUD Plan.